CEODemitri/giant-musuem/README.md

 - ci/cd pipeline
 - build the landing pae ui in figma, more museumy
 - complete a next tutorial and have a list of ideas to enhance this project using next

+⭐STEP 7 — Configure Minikube to use Docker and prepare Terraform deployment.
+⭐ STEP 7.2 — Use Minikube’s Docker Daemon
+- STEP 7.3 — Configure Terraform deployment